privorotskii/thorderbolt/README.md

 ## Usage

-Actually, each example below is true for `order_as` and `order_as_any` methods.
-The difference is that `order_as` fixes ordering between specified records, when `order_as_any` just puts specified records at the top and don't set ordering between them at all.
+actually, each example below is true for `order_as` and `order_as_any` methods.
+The difference is that `order_as` fixes ordering between specified records, when `order_as_any` just puts specified records at the top and don't change ordering between them at all.

 Basic usage is simple: